List of tallest buildings and structures in London: Medieval and early modern period

 The history of tall structures in London began with the completion of the 27 m White Tower, a part of the Tower of London, in 1098.
 The first structure to surpass a height of 100 m was the Old St Paul's Cathedral.
 Completed in 1310, it stood at a height of 150 m.
 St Paul's was the world's tallest structure until 1311, when its height was surpassed by Lincoln Cathedral in Lincoln.
 It regained the title when the spire of Lincoln Cathedral fell in 1549.

 Although the spire of the Old St Paul's was destroyed by lightning in 1561, it still stood as the tallest structure in London, while the world's tallest structure became Strasbourg Cathedral in Strasbourg, France.
 St Paul's was severely damaged by the Great Fire of London in 1666.
 The title of the tallest structure in London passed to Southwark Cathedral, which stands at a height of 50 m and no structure in London again rose above 100 metres until 1710, when the current St Paul's Cathedral was completed at 111 m, becoming London's tallest building.

-19th century
+Late 1800s

-Few skyscrapers were built in London before the late 20th century, owing to restrictions on building heights originally imposed by the London Building Act of 1894, which followed the construction of the 14-storey Queen Anne's Mansions.
-Though restrictions have long since been eased, strict regulations remain to preserve protected views, especially those of St Paul's, the Tower of London and Palace of Westminster, as well as to comply with the requirements of the Civil Aviation Authority.
+Few skyscrapers were built in London before the late 20th century, owing to restrictions on building heights originally imposed by the London Building Act 1894 (57 & 58 Vict. c. ccxiii), which followed the construction of the 14-storey Queen Anne's Mansions.
+Though restrictions have long since been eased, harsh regulations remain to preserve protected views, especially those of St Paul's, the Tower of London and Palace of Westminster, as well as to comply with the requirements of the Civil Aviation Authority.